ZibanPirate/Learn-Git-and-Github/lessons/0x1-Git_Basics/Git_Basics_pt1.md

     - [ ] Make sure your _Working Directory_ and _Staging Area_ are clean with `git status`
     - [ ] Make sure your commit has been logged into your repository by using `git log`

-    Once you have completed these steps, take a screenshot of your command line, with the steps above, and upload your screenshot to a new Issue titled " Chapter 0x1 Assignment. "
+    Once you have completed these steps, take a screenshot of your command line, with the steps above, and upload your screenshot to a new Issue titled `0x1 Assignements - Part 1`

 © 2020 - DzCode - Sofiane Hamlaooui - Making the world a better place 🌎